stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ### Create PipelineRun with Git Clone Task

 Let's walk you through creating a Tekton `PipelineRun` using a `Pipeline-as-Code` approach.
-Create a `.tekton` folder and place it in the `pipelineRun` with the `git-clone` task for your source code repository as `main.yaml`.
-This enables you to define and manage your pipelines along with your application code, promoting better code-pipeline integration and version control.

-1. Let's place this `PipelineRun` containing the `git-clone` task in `.tekton/main.yaml` for your source code repository.
+1. Create a .tekton folder at the root of your repository.
+1. Now add a file named main.yaml in this folder and place the below given content in it.
+This file will represent a `PipelineRun`.

     ```yaml
     apiVersion: tekton.dev/v1beta1